MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 #### Workspace roles

-The following table describes the permissions needed to perform various common operations:
+The following table describes the permissions needed in the Fabric workspace to perform various common operations:

 | **Operation**                                                        | **Workspace role**                                                                        |
 |----------------------------------------------------------------------|-------------------------------------------------------------------------------------------|